Reversing Hair Loss And Alopecia

 Biotin deficiencies can be triggered by various factors, including:

-• Overconsumption of Egg Whites: While egg yolks are a great source of biotin, egg whites contain avidin, which can interfere with biotin absorption.
+• Over-consumption of Egg Whites: While egg yolks are a great source of biotin, egg whites contain avidin, which can interfere with biotin absorption.

 • Smoking: Smoking can deplete your body’s biotin levels.